robototes/robototes-website/README.md

 ### <a id="testing">Testing</a>

 We use [ava](https://www.npmjs.com/package/ava) and [supertest](https://www.npmjs.com/package/supertest)
 to test the server, including our routing and middleware.
+When writing new tests, make sure to follow the documentation of the libraries mentioned above.
 The tests can be found in the `code/tests` folder, and can be run using the following:

 ```shell
 npm test